finkusuma-dev/fem-recipe-page/README.md

   --spacing-50rem: calc(4rem / 16);
   ```

-- Using `rem` for vertical spacings, and using `px` for horizontal spacings and other sizes that don't need to scale with the default font size.
+- Use `rem` for vertical spacings, and use `px` for horizontal spacings and other sizes that don't need to scale with the default font size.

   Horizontal spacings that are related with text also use `rem`.
 For example: space between marker and list-item text.

-  Below are detail of props using `px` and `rem`:
+  Below are list of props using `px` and `rem`:

   `px`: